kodaho/manen/docs/source/manen/manen.resource.rst

    :show-inheritance:

-This is for Google Chrome
+This is for Google Chrome and Brave Browser.

 .. toctree::
    :maxdepth: 4
    :titlesonly:

+   manen.resource.brave
    manen.resource.chrome

-This is for local resources
+This is for local resources.

 .. toctree::
    :maxdepth: 4